Last edited by Scott Davert on October 8, 2019.

 Can I use a braille display with my iOS Device?
-If so, which models work?
+If so, which models are compatible?

 How do I pair my display with my iOS Device?